nbariletto/cbi_partitions_repo/README.md

 ---

-## Posterior multimodality and density peaks
+## Posterior multimodality via Density-Peak Clustering

-During calibration, the library also computes quantities used to explore posterior multimodality using density-based clustering ideas, and in particular Density-Peak Clustering [4].
+During calibration, the library also computes quantities used to explore posterior multimodality using density-based clustering ideas, and in particular Density-Peak Clustering (DPC) [4].

 For each calibration partition $\theta$, the following are computed internally: